Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 2 A thought experiment: "Monty's Hell"

 An uncommonly truthful street performer is running an interesting variation of a shell game he calls “Monty’s Hell”.
 You’re pretty good with probability, and you also like to gamble, so you ask him how to play.
 Here are his instructions:

 \textit{“Take a look at these 3 plastic cups.
 Under each one, I have placed a handwritten note indicating a range of dollar amounts—for example, \$10 to \$20.
 On a separate sheet of paper that you can’t see, I've written down a single dollar amount that falls under one, and only one, of the ranges hidden by the cups.
 I will shuffle the cups for a while and then let you pick one to overturn.
-I’ll then remove one of the cups you didn’t pick from the table and give you the opportunity to switch your original choice.
+I’ll then remove one of the cups you didn’t pick that I know does not contain the winning range; if I have to choose between two such cups, you’ll flip a fair coin (provided by me) to decide which one I remove.
+I’ll then give you the opportunity to switch your original choice.
 After you make your final choice, if the range on the paper beneath your cup contains the hidden amount on my other sheet, I’ll pay you the hidden amount; if not, you’ll pay me half of the hidden amount.
 The game costs \$5 to play, and the hidden amount is at least \$10—are you in?”}

 Five dollars seems like a small amount to pay for the chance to win some extra cash, and you like that you’ll only pay half of the hidden amount if you lose, so you agree to play a single game.

 \textit{The performer shuffles the cups, and you choose one that you think is good}. \textit{Without turning the cup over, what is your expected payout?}